High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Preliminaries

-with $c = \frac{\eta_2}{\eta_1}$ and $\Phi\left(X_\text{Gaussian}\right)=0$.
-Eq.~\eqref{eq:nonlinear_change} is used to predict the change in \ac{SNR} when constellation $X_A$ is used compared to a reference constellation.
-Any reference constellation can be used, but a Gaussian input distribution has by definition a zero excess kurtosis, simplifying the expression.
-This means, the channel performance as a function of the constellation is fully described with only $\text{SNR}_\text{opt,Gaussian}$ and $c$.
-This expression will be used in Sec.~\ref{sec:nonlinear} to modify the signal power effectively changing the \ac{SNR} as function of the constellation.
-Note that, if the modulation format changes, the launch power is also changed to the new constellation's optimum launch power and the rest of the channel remains the same; this expression can be used to calculate the change in effective \ac{SNR}.
-Therefore, considering an optical transmission system where the optimum launch power for the transmitted constellation is always selected, the behaviour of the constellations designed for this channel can be described with only the eta-ratio $c$ and the \ac{SNR} at optimum launch power when a Gaussian signal is transmitted.
+with $\text{SNR}_\text{opt,Gaussian}=\frac{\left(\frac{1}{2\eta_1} P_\text{ASE}\right)^\frac{1}{3}}{\frac{3}{2}P_\text{ASE}}$ and eta-ratio $c = \frac{\eta_2}{\eta_1}$.
+Eq.~\eqref{eq:nonlinear_change} is used to predict the change in \ac{SNR} when constellation $X$ is used compared to a reference constellation.
+This means, the channel performance as a function of the constellation is fully described with only $\text{SNR}_\text{opt,ref}$, $\Phi(X_\text{ref})$ and $c$.
+This expression will be used in Sec.~\ref{sec:nonlinear} to modify the signal power, effectively changing the \ac{SNR} as a function of the constellation.
+Note that, if the modulation format changes, the launch power also changes to the optimum launch power for the new constellation and the other channel parameters remain the same; Eq.~\eqref{eq:nonlinear_change} can be used to calculate the change in effective \ac{SNR}.
+Therefore, the behaviour of the constellations designed for this channel is given by this compact expression, describing the channel with only the eta-ratio $c$ and the \ac{SNR} at optimum launch power when a reference distribution is transmitted.

-\subsection{Achievable information rates}
+\subsection{Achievable Information Rates}